-The FWWSON adopts the University of Wyoming Safety programs though the offices of Environmental Health and Safety.
-The OSHA Officer in the FWWSON provides guidance, monitors each incident, collects all required paperwork, and provides appropriate forms to the UW Safety Officer.
+The FWWSON adopts the University of Wyoming Safety programs though the UW Office of Research and Economic Development and Safety Office of Environmental Health and Safety.
+The OSHA Officer in the FWWSON provides guidance, monitors each incident, collects all required paperwork, and provides appropriate forms to the UW Office of Research and Economic Development and Safety Office.
 However, overall responsibility for the UW FWWSON is the Dean of the School of Nursing (307-766-6569).
 The Clinical Instructors at all sites serve in the supervisory role of students.